dh-tech/undate-python/README.md

 ### Calendars

 All `Undate` objects are calendar aware, and date converters include support for parsing and working with dates from other calendars.
-The Gregorian calendar is used by default; currently `undate` supports the Hijri Islamic calendar and the Anno Mundi Hebrew calendar based on calendar convertion logic implemented in the [convertdate](https://convertdate.readthedocs.io/en/latest/)package.
+The Gregorian calendar is used by default; currently `undate` supports the Islamic Hijri calendar and the Hebrew Anno Mundi calendar based on calendar conversion logic implemented in the [convertdate](https://convertdate.readthedocs.io/en/latest/)package.

 Dates are stored with the year, month, day and appropriate precision for the original calendar; internally, earliest and latest dates are calculated in Gregorian / Proleptic Gregorian calendar for standardized comparison across dates from different calendars.